torvalds/linux/Documentation/kernel-hacking/hacking.rst

 -  Figure out whose pond you've been pissing in.
 Look at the top of the source files, inside the ``MAINTAINERS`` file, and last of all in the ``CREDITS`` file.
-You should coordinate with this person to make sure you're not duplicating effort, or trying something that's already been rejected.
+You should coordinate with this person to make sure you're yest duplicating effort, or trying something that's already been rejected.

    Make sure you put your name and EMail address at the top of any files